 So mutual funds come fourth on my list of financial investment opportunities in Nigeria, and with monthly returns.

 5. Fixed deposit

 The fifth on the list of good investment opportunities in Nigeria is the fixed deposit.

-No risk associated with fixed deposit and it runs for durations of one month to one year.
+No risk associated with a fixed deposit and it runs for the duration of one month to one year.

-With N100,000 you can invest in the fixed deposit, and banks offers rates as high as 12% per annum.
+With N100,000 you can invest in the fixed deposit, and banks offer rates as high as 12% per annum.

-Some brokers goes as low as N10,000 minimum amount required to invest with them and with a good interest rate.
+Some brokers go as low as N10,000 minimum amount required to invest with them and with a good interest rate.

-For me i prefer investing in the bank to avoid having issues on the long run especially if i’m investing for a longer duration.
+For me, I prefer investing in the bank to avoid having issues in the long run especially if I’m investing for a longer duration.